 d) refraining from making improper use of information gained through the position of director and from taking improper advantage of the position of director.

 Directors will keep all Board information, discussions, deliberations and decisions that are not publicly known confidential and not use information gained through the Board for their interest, or their employers’ interest.

 The Board may appoint a Senior Independent Director whose role includes acting as the effective communication channel between the Company, its shareholders and the public.

 3.4 Role of Chairman and Chief Executive Officer

-The Company practices a division of responsibilities between the Executive Chairman and the Chief Executive Officer (“CEO”).
+The Company practices a division of responsibilities between the Chairman and the Chief Executive Officer (“CEO”).
 Their roles are separated and clearly defined to ensure a balance of power and authority, increased accountability and greater capacity of the Board for independent decision-making.
 The Chairman leads the Board and is mainly responsible for the Board’s effectiveness and conduct.
 He also promotes an open environment for debate and ensures effective contributions from Non-Executive Directors.
 The Chairman also exercises control over the quality, quantity and timeliness of information flow between the Board and Management.
 At a general meeting, the Chairman plays a role in fostering constructive dialogue between shareholders, Board and Management.

 3.5 Board Committees

 The Board has established five (5) Board Committees, namely Audit Committee, Nominating Committee, Remuneration Committee, Risk Management Committee and Investment Committee.